-Just make sure that you’re using enough weight to make your arms work, but not enough where you start using other muscle groups and sacrificing good form.
+Just make sure that you’re using enough weight to make your arms work, but not too much to where you start using other muscle groups and sacrificing good form.

-Skull crushers are also called French extensions or French presses.
-But we think skull crusher sounds better.
-They’re used to work out your triceps as well.
+Skull crushers are also called French extensions or French presses, but we think skull crusher sounds better.
+They’re used to work your triceps as well.

 If you’re really working out your arms, they’ll feel pretty sore.
-And nothing will make this soreness more obvious the going about your day-to-day life.
+And nothing will make this soreness more obvious than going about your day-to-day life.

-The fact is, it’s hard to go about your day-to-day life without the soreness brought on by a great arm workout effecting it.
-And that constant soreness may make you want to work out less next time.
-Or not at all.
+The fact is, it’s hard to go about your day-to-day life without the soreness, brought on by a great arm workout, affecting it.
+And that constant soreness may make you want to work out less next time ... or not at all.